reichlab/reichlab.github.io/_research/02-hubs.md

 image: /images/research/modeling-hubs.png
 projects:
   -  Infectious-Disease-Modeling-Hubs/hubDocs
-publications: hubs # Optional tag for publications page
+publications: # Optional tag for publications page
 ---

 The hubverse is a collection of open-source software and data tools that enables collaborative modeling exercises.